 Yet if you plan your trips in advance you might be lucky enough to see different Latvians.
 You may schedule a visit to Latvia during UNESCO recognized Song and Dance Festival.
 It is held once every five years.
-The latest one took place on July 2018.
+The latest one took place in July 2018.
 Plan your visit to see the next one in 2023!

 You may also choose to come during the summer solstice.
 We celebrate it every year on 23rd and 24th of June on a scale that nobody else in the world does.
 These are public holidays here and we call these days “Līgo” and “Jāņi”.

 If the short autumn days and bad weather is not an obstacle, you can also come at the time of our independence day on 18th November.
-Or you might wish to witness our colorful autumn at the end of Septemeber or in October.
+Or you might wish to witness our colorful autumn at the end of September or in October.

-Snowy winters ads even more to the local charm.
-Doing coastal hiking (or any other activity in nature) in winter by no means is more challenging (in terms of low temperatures and cold winds.
-Yet it also means even more serenity.
-If you are lucky enough, you can even see the Gulf of Riga when it’s covered by ice, which is an awesome view and a totally different perspective.
+Snowy winters add even more to the local charm.
+Doing coastal hiking (or any other activity in nature) in winter can be a bit more challenging (in terms of low temperatures and cold winds).
+Yet it also means more serenity than if you come in the summer.

-It is in no way guaranteed that the weather will be as you hoped for!
+It is in no way guaranteed that the weather will be as you hoped for.
 Yet, as we say here “there is no bad weather for being in nature, there is only inappropriate clothing” (especially for a hiking lover).

 Depending on how “heat” prone you are these are the rare occasions when the temperatures exceed some 25 degrees Celsius (77 degrees Fahrenheit).
 Sometimes during hot summers, it can exceed 30 degrees C (86 degrees F).